Nicholas Scutari

-Nicholas Paul Scutari (born November 18, 1968) is an American politician and attorney who is the 115th and current President of the New Jersey Senate.
-A member of the Democratic Party, he has served in the New Jersey Senate since 2004, representing the 22nd Legislative District.
-He has held the position of Senate President since 2022.
+Nicholas Paul Scutari (born November 18, 1968) is an American politician and attorney who has served as the 115th president of the New Jersey Senate since 2022.
+A member of the Democratic Party, he has held a Senate seat since 2004, representing the 22nd legislative district.
+Scutari has served as Acting Governor of New Jersey on multiple occasions, the first time being in June 2022.

 Early life

 Scutari attended Union County College, received a B.A. from Kean University in Psychology, an Ed.M. from Rutgers University in Education and a J.D. from the Western Michigan University Cooley Law School.
 He is an attorney with the Law Offices of Nicholas P. Scutari.

 Political career

-Before his election the Senate, Scutari was a member of the Union County Board of Chosen Freeholders, where he became the youngest Freeholder Chairman in county history.
-He served as Freeholder Chairman in 1999, after serving a year as Freeholder Vice Chairman.
-Prior to being a freeholder, he served as a member of the Board of Education in Linden.
+Before his election to the New Jersey Senate, Scutari was a member of the Union County Board of Chosen Freeholders, where he became the youngest freeholder chairman in county history.
+He served as freeholder chairman in 1999, after serving a year as freeholder vice chairman.
+Prior to being a freeholder, he served as a member of the board of education of the Linden Public Schools.